 After I began to serve with Harvest USA, I attended an Exodus International conference in 2008 and participated in an open discussion among women’s ministry leaders who serve in sexual-wholeness related ministries.
 The focus of our discussion that day was this heated question: Is change really possible for the same-sex attracted person?
 In the room were nearly 25 women from all over the country, and they talked about the different stories of their homosexual experiences.

 Many of the women were now living lives of sexual abstinence as singles, after having turned to Christ.
-There were a few women who, while at one time openly gay-identified, were now married to Christian men.
+There were a few women who, while at one time openly identifying as gay, were now married to Christian men.
 Others, who through emotional dependency found themselves in homosexual relationships, were now growing wisely in loving other women well within godly boundaries.

-This freed me up so much, and was another huge way the Lord moved in my own heart years ago to grow me in seeking to have my heart set on Christ and his will, rather than fitting into categories of sexuality that our culture (and the Church, too) have defined as our “identity.”
+This freed me up so much and was another huge way the Lord moved in my own heart years ago to grow me in seeking to have my heart set on Christ and his will, rather than fitting into categories of sexuality that our culture (and the church, too) have defined as our identities.

-For my next three blog posts, I’ll be posting testimonies of women who have wrestled with same-sex attraction and homosexuality, and also have been a part of the ministry of Harvest USA.
+For my next three blog posts, I’ll be sharing testimonies from women who have wrestled with same-sex attraction and also have been a part of the ministry of Harvest USA.
 Each of these sisters will share their unique stories and personal thoughts on how Christ brings true “change.”

 What are your thoughts about the idea of “spousal sexuality?”
 Do you think as a category it is helpful or unhelpful?
 Please share your thoughts!